 Madison is a somewhat small city located in the state of South Dakota.
-With a population of 7,258 people and two constituent neighborhoods, Madison is the 15th largest community in South Dakota.
+With a population of 7,270 people and two constituent neighborhoods, Madison is the 15th largest community in South Dakota.

 Because there are quite a few people attending college in Madison, it is thought of as a college town.
 To the benefit of the many students in the area, Madison provides a number of services, amenities and opportunities geared towards their needs and activities.

-The overall education level of Madison citizens is substantially higher than the typical US community, as 32.23% of adults in Madison have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Madison citizens is substantially higher than the typical US community, as 30.53% of adults in Madison have at least a bachelor's degree, and the average American community has 21.84%.

 The most common language spoken in Madison is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Chinese and Spanish.